asivarajesh/IHS_MARKIT/README.md

 Solution:
 *********

-Note: we can solve this problem by using simple for loops. it is easy learn and understand.(Brute Force Approach)
+Note: we can solve this problem by using simple for loops. it is easy learn and understand.(Brute Force Approach).
       Best Approach: Using Manacher’s algorithm.

 Sample logic: